reddevs-io/kickoff/memory-bank/projectbrief.md

 ## Overview
 Kickoff is a CLI tool that speeds up bootstrapping a Docker Compose setup for Drupal, Symfony, or Next.js development projects, with optional additional services based on user input.
+It supports both interactive prompts and command-line arguments for scriptable usage.

 ## Core Problem
 Developers often spend time manually configuring Docker Compose setups for